The fact is, the larger your pores, the less smooth,

 - is there a product that will shrink them?

 But before you have a pore-related freak-out, understand that all is not lost.

-Whilst you can’t control your predisposition to larger pores, you can, in effect, shrink the problem and minimise their size, which I have also discussed here.
+Whilst you can’t control your predisposition to larger pores, you can, in effect, shrink the problem and minimise their size, which we discuss here.

 Daily Pore Maintenance

-Before you begin, it is important that you understand the end goal: you want to clarify and maintain the follicle so that it naturally stays the same size and doesn’t stretch.
+Before you begin, you must understand the end goal: you want to clarify and maintain the follicle to stay the same size and doesn’t stretch naturally.
 This is why the maintenance aspect is so important.

-- Surface of the Pore: Hydrate and smooth the surface of the skin for a soft-focus finish.
+- The surface of the Pore: Hydrate and smooth the surface of the skin for a soft-focus finish.

 - Around the Pore: Use gentle products to smooth the skin’s surface and absorb excess oil instantly for an all-day, shine-free finish.

 - Within the Pore: Use specific, targeted ingredients and treatments to strengthen and tighten the skin, shrinking the appearance of pore size over time.